Atlas Helium Trail Review

 Traction

 Snow can be slippery.
-After flotation, we think that traction is the most important snowshoe metric.
+After flotation, traction is the most important snowshoe metric.
 After all, flotation with no traction is what skis are for.
 While the traction on the Helium Trail isn't bad overall, we had higher expectations.
 Side-by-side testing with similar one-piece plastic snowshoes showed this model slipping slightly more often.

 Modern snowshoes have metal teeth, spikes, and rails underneath to add grip.
-The Helium Trail meets this expectation with a row of steel teeth under the toes and a pair of 14 inch serrated steel rails running lengthwise underneath.
-These provide some up and down traction but really come into play on sidehills and traverses when they engage with crusty surfaces to prevent the snowshoe from sliding out.
+The Helium Trail meets this expectation with a row of steel teeth under the toes and a pair of 14-inch serrated steel rails running lengthwise underneath.
+These provide some up-and-down traction but really come into play on sidehills and traverses when they engage with crusty surfaces to prevent the snowshoe from sliding out.
 The under-toe teeth face forward at an angle; our testers speculated that they'd provide more grip if they pointed straight down.

 Snowshoes with a single-piece plastic frame and deck construction have an additional traction advantage: fins, ridges, and paddles molded into the deck.
 The Helium has these, both as an extension of the rails and perpendicular to the direction of travel, to enhance uphill and downhill traction.
 Again, we think that if the fins in the rear of the snowshoe pointed straight down (and were perhaps deeper), they might offer more traction.